EliSacch/EliSacch/README.md

 # Hi there

-### My name is Elisa, and I am an aspiring Full Stack Developer.
+### My name is Elisa, and I am an aspiring Full Stack Software Developer.

 ## About me

-I grew up in a small town in Italy, between the mountains and the sea, and i moved to Ireland in 2019.
+I grew up in a small town in Italy, between the mountains and the sea, and I moved to Ireland in 2019.

 I love walking, taekwondo, and, as I recently discovered, coding :)